We have lovingly restored the two canal boats trying to keep their original features whilst making them comfortable.

 No vehicles are allowed beyond the canal boats but pushbikes are, we don’t recommend road bikes.
 Please stick to the roads and do not disturb the crops, cattle and sheep grazing in the fields either side.

 To book a stay in one of our barges, please check the avaialability calendar below

-Two small double beds and two single 2ft beds.
+Two small double beds and one set of bunk beds

 TV with built in DVD player in living area and also in second double bed berth.